Slip and Fall Lawyer

-Every year, so many people in Providence, RI suffer injuries when they slip and fall on someone else’s property.
+Every year, so many people in Providence, Fall River, Boston, New Haven and Hartford suffer injuries when they slip and fall on someone else’s property.
 Injuries in a slip and fall are no laughing matter – they can include fractures, broken bones, head injuries and even spine injuries.

 Slip and Fall Victims Deserve An Attorney